 Victoria University of Wellington uses four campuses to forge a tradition of strong international links in teaching and research and programs of national significance and international quality.
-With a student body comprised of domestic, international, Maori, and Pacific students, the University is situated in New Zealand's capital city, which offers a wealth of educational and social opportunities.
+VUW boasts a vibrant student body comprised of a diverse population of both domestic and international students, including many students from around the South Pacific region.
+Situated in New Zealand's capital city, the University offers a wealth of educational and social opportunities.

 Graduate students from AU can enroll at VUW for one semester.
 Students must take a full course load at VUW and can earn up to 9 credits toward their AU degree.